tanimislam/covid19_stats/covid19_stats/README.rst

        - Rochester Metro Area
        - 1,069,644
        - 11 March 2020
-       - 660
+       - 661
-       - 157,512
+       - 159,549
-       - 1,850
+       - 1,855
-       - 113,677
+       - 115,241
        - Monroe County, New York

 .. _png_figures:

-* The COVID-19 trends in cases and deaths for these 6 metropolitan areas as of 31 DECEMBER 2021: SF Bay Area; Washington, DC; Richmond, VA; NYC; Los Angeles; and New Orleans.
+* The COVID-19 trends in cases and deaths for these 6 metropolitan areas as of 01 JANUARY 2022: SF Bay Area; Washington, DC; Richmond, VA; NYC; Los Angeles; and New Orleans.

   .. list-table::
      :widths: auto